Help us match you with local pros in your area

 It's important to choose an HVAC company that employs technicians with the appropriate qualifications and expertise.
 HVAC contractors in all states have federal requirements from the Environmental Protection Agency (EPA).
 To obtain the EPA Section 608 Technician Certification, individuals must pass an exam (the specific exam depends on the kind of equipment they plan to work with).
 Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 All other licensing requirements are handled at the state level.

-It’s important to know what the work process is going to look like.
-For HVAC repairs, the company should explain the exact parts that need replacement and why.
-Confirm that your technician will clean and test your system afterward to ensure proper functioning.
-When getting a replacement, ask your contractor to explain the new HVAC system features, estimated installation time, model, energy efficiency, and brand.
-Before starting the project, you should understand how your provider will size the system appropriately for your home and the price you'll pay.
+It’s important to understand what the work process will look like.
+For HVAC repairs, the company should explain the specific parts that need replacement and why.
+Get confirmation that your technician will clean and test your system afterward to ensure proper functioning.
+When getting a replacement, ask your contractor to explain the new HVAC system energy efficiency, features, model, estimated installation time, and brand.
+Before starting the project, you should understand the process your provider will use to properly size the system for your home and the price you'll pay.

-You should have your HVAC system inspected approximately twice annually.
-After completing their inspection, your technician will inform you if any services are needed.
-You should also schedule an inspection if you notice new issues such as unusual smells, leaks, or strange noises.
-If your system has ductwork, it should be inspected every few years.
+Typically, you should have your HVAC system inspected twice a year.
+After an inspection, your HVAC technician will tell you what, if any, services are needed.
+You should also have your system inspected and serviced if you notice any new issues, such as strange noises, unusual smells, or leaks.
+If your home has ductwork, it should be serviced every few years.

 You can save energy throughout the year by reducing the amount of work it takes for your HVAC system to maintain the temperature of your home.
 Always keep your thermostat as close to the outside temperature as possible, and avoid making drastic changes — adjust it only a few degrees at once.
 You may also consider purchasing a smart thermostat.